 Aquatic sports tend to be categorized as unique in both their training methods and physiological demands on the athlete.
 Swimming, for example, places athletes in a buoyant environment that greatly affects their body awareness.
-To be sure, coordination in the water and coordination on land are incredibly different skills that require different training methods to develop.
+Coordination in the water and coordination on land are incredibly different skills that require different training methods to develop.
 How, then, can swimming training benefit the football, baseball, or soccer player?
-What is it about swimming that may reap greater training rewards for the land athlete, thereby supplementing his or her existing training program?
-Let’s discuss four key reasons why swimming can benefit land-based athletes.
+Here are four key reasons why swimming can benefit land-based athletes:

 1. Injury Prevention and Rehabilitation

 First off, the goal of swim training for land-based athletes is not to excel in the pool, but rather to find some aspect of aquatic exercise that supplements the athlete’s existing training.
 A primary driver for aquatic training has to do with the benefit of low-impact exercise.
 With added buoyancy in the water, athletes are much more protected from joint and muscle injury than on land.
 As such, athletes battling chronic injuries on land may find respite from that pain in the water, and be able to bring greater intensity to their exercise.
 Swimming helps not only injured athletes, but also healthy athletes looking to prevent injury during the course of a long season.
 Alternating pool workouts with regular training on the field can improve the athlete’s range of motion, work different muscle groups, and contribute to greater overall fitness.